 (See also Evaluation of the Patient with Joint Symptoms Evaluation of the Patient With Joint Symptoms Some musculoskeletal disorders affect primarily the joints, causing arthritis.
-Others affect primarily the bones (eg, fractures, Paget disease of bone, tumors), muscles or other extra-articular... read more and Evaluation of the Knee Evaluation of the Knee An evaluation of the knee includes a physical examination and sometimes arthrocentesis (see How To Do Knee Arthrocentesis).
+Others affect primarily the bones (eg, fractures, Paget disease of bone, tumors), muscles (eg, myositis), peripheral... read more and Evaluation of the Knee Evaluation of the Knee An evaluation of the knee includes a physical examination and sometimes arthrocentesis (see How To Do Knee Arthrocentesis).
 (See also Evaluation of the Patient With Joint Symptoms.)
 At the knee... read more .)

 Diagnosis of the cause of a synovial effusion (eg, infection Acute Infectious Arthritis Acute infectious (septic) arthritis is a joint infection that evolves over hours or days.
 The infection resides in synovial or periarticular tissues and is usually bacterial—in younger adults... read more , crystal-induced arthritis Overview of Crystal-Induced Arthritides Arthritis can result from intra-articular deposition of crystals: Monosodium urate Calcium pyrophosphate dihydrate Basic calcium phosphate (apatite) Rarely, others such as calcium oxalate crystals read more )